 To pick cucumbers use a kitchen knife or garden shear, cutting the stem just above the fruit.

 Store whole cucumbers in the fridge for a week to 10 days.
-Pop them in a plastic zipper bag and place in the crisper.
-Wrap cut cukes in plastic wrap, store in the fridge and eat as soon as possible.
+Pop them in a plastic zipper bag and place them in the crisper.
+Wrap cut cukes in plastic wrap, store in the fridge, and eat as soon as possible.

 It’s best to harvest sweet corn in the morning when temperatures are cool.
 To pull an ear, hold the stalk in one hand while you gently pull the ear down and away with the other hand.
 Twist the ear until it breaks from the stalk.

 With these handy tips, you’re bound to have a sweet and bountiful summer harvest.
 Be sure to know the best time to plant your vegetable garden to increase your harvests.
 Happy gardening!